PradKalkar/DeepLearning.ai-Summary/5- Sequence Models/Readme.md

   - Get counts and decide what to work on next.

 #### BLEU Score
-- One of the challenges of machine translation, is that given a sentence in a language there are one or more possible good translation in another language.
+- One of the challenges of machine translation, is that given a sentence in a language there are one or more possible good translations in another language unlike image recognition where there is only one correct answer.
 So how do we evaluate our results?
 - The way we do this is by using **BLEU score**.
 BLEU stands for _bilingual evaluation understudy_.
 - The intuition is: as long as the machine-generated translation is pretty close to any of the references provided by humans, then it will get a high BLEU score.
 - Let's take an example: